Goodbye Christopher Robin: Production

 Development on the project first began in 2010, with Steve Christian and Nuala Quinn-Barton, and subsequently Damian Jones, as producers.
 Simon Vaughan wrote the screenplay.

 In April 2016, Domhnall Gleeson entered discussions to star as A. A. Milne.
 He and Margot Robbie were confirmed to star in June 2016, with her as Milne's wife Daphne.
-Kelly Macdonald joined the film as Olive, Christopher Robin's nanny, later in the month.
+Kelly Macdonald joined the film as Olive later in the month.